shameelabdullanp/imoji/README.md

-# Droid-Emoji
+# Imoji

-![Android Emoji ]
+![Apple Emoji ]

-This repository is to development of the android emojis.
+This repository is to development of the Apple emojis.

-My goal is to upgrade any Android Phone to get Android emojis with New Emoji :D .
+My goal is to upgrade any Android Phone to get Apple emojis with New Emoji :D .

 NotoColorEmoji fonts are provided by [shameelabdullanp's project](https://github.com/shameelabdullanp/droid-Emoji).